Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Processes.md

 - Work is finalised
 - New member is onboarded

-Note: measures should include community members that initiate onboarding, the number of finalised artefacts and drop off rate
+Note: measures should include community members that initiate onboarding, the number of finalised artefacts and the drop off rate.

 ## Advice Process